willfaught/paige/README.md

       raw: false # Do not copy or process the file; default is false
       stretch: false # Stretch the image fully horizontally if true; center the image otherwise; default is false
       url: "me.jpg" # A page, site, or remote resource glob; default is ""
-  credit:
-    data:
-      hide: false # Don't credit this project in a data attribute; default is false
-    link:
-      hide: false # Don't credit this project in the footer; default is false
   katex:
     autorender:
       raw: false # Do not copy or process the file; default is false